The Smoky Mountains STEM Collaborative

 A Working Partnership Between Southwestern Community College & NASA

-Southwestern Community College is proud to have been awarded a grant from NASA (National Aeronautics and Space Administration) to enrich STEM education in our schools and communities, in partnership with Appalachian State University.
-As part of the Smoky Mountain STEM Collaborative, SCC and ASU work with local partners to expand opportunities for STEM education in western North Carolina: the Pisgah Astronomical Research Institute, the Great Smoky Mountains National Park, NASA Marshall Space Flight Center, Cherokee Central Schools, Jackson County Public Schools, Macon County Public Schools, and Swain County Public Schools.
+Southwestern Community College is proud to have been awarded a grant [#NNX16AB87A] from NASA (National Aeronautics and Space Administration) to enrich STEM education in our schools and communities.
+As part of the Smoky Mountain STEM Collaborative, SCC works with local partners to expand opportunities for STEM education in western North Carolina including: Appalachian State University, the Pisgah Astronomical Research Institute, the Great Smoky Mountains National Park, NASA Marshall Space Flight Center, Cherokee Central Schools, Jackson County Public Schools, Macon County Public Schools, and Swain County Public Schools.

 The Smoky Mountains STEM Collaborative is a STEM education ecosystem project serving learners in the southern Appalachians of western North Carolina.